Mad Monkey Kung Fu/Review

 From The Grindhouse Cinema Database

-Some movies serve as an introduction to a particular genre.
-They are examples used to describe it as a whole and are considered classics.
-Mad Monkey Kung Fu, surprisingly, does not fall under most people's idea of a true kung fu classic, which is shocking as it is a tremendously entertaining kung fu movie worth seeking out.
+Some movies serve as an incredible introduction to a particular genre.
+They are examples used to describe it as a whole and are considered classics in the said genre.
+Mad Monkey Kung Fu, surprisingly, does not fall under most people's idea of a true Kung Fu classic, which is shocking as it is a tremendously entertaining Kung Fu movie worth seeking out.

 Sadly, although Hsiao Ho, the leading man of this movie, is an incredibly gifted martial artist, his limited screen presence is pretty evident throughout.
 The same can be said about Lau Kar-Leung, too, who may look like he can convincingly beat a thousand men to a pulp without making you feel the any of the awe you felt for the aforementioned martial arts screen legends.
 Leung is also an actor who is most effective when used in a supporting capacity.
 Like a man who best fits as a beautiful sideshow and not the main event.
 Still, he does well as a disgruntled person who has been punishing himself for a crime he has not even committed.